Contact Information

 Biography

-Pinar Celikkol Geylani is an Associate Professor of Economics in the School of Business Administration at Duquesne University.
-She teaches Intermediate Microeconomics, Econometrics, Environmental Economics, and Principles of Microeconomics at the undergraduate level; Managerial Economics and Applied Economics at the graduate level.
+Dr. Pinar Celikkol Geylani is an Associate Professor of Economics at the Palumbo-Donahue School of Business.
+At the undergraduate level, she teaches Intermediate Microeconomics, Econometrics, Environmental Economics, and Principles of Microeconomics.
+At the graduate level, she teaches Managerial Economics and Applied Economics.

-Geylani earned her M.S. and Ph.D. degrees from Pennsylvania State University.
-Prior to joining the School of Business Administration, she was a visiting research affiliate at the U.S. Census Research Data Centers at the Carnegie Mellon University and the University of Michigan.
+Prior to joining Duquesne University, she was a visiting research affiliate at the U.S. Census Research Data Centers at Carnegie Mellon University and the University of Michigan.

 Education